pmatuan/pmatuan.github.io/README.md

 # Test Document

-So, this sentence starts with "So" which write-good will flag.
+This sentence starts properly without "So".

-This sentence is very very very repetitive and should be detected.
+This sentence avoids repetitive words.

-The document was written by someone (passive voice).
+Someone wrote the document (active voice).

-This sentence utilizes complex terminology when simpler words would suffice.
+This sentence uses simple terminology.